Navanee6/robotapocalypse/README.md

 Kindly verify the results and incase of any queries kindly mail me @ blnavanee@gmail.com

-**Note :** From the robot api url, I am unable to find the locations of the robots.
+**Note :** From the robot api url(https://robotstakeover20210903110417.azurewebsites.net/robotcpu) givn, I am unable to find the locations of the robots.
 Even from th json which I received there after also I could not find the location details in the given json and as per the information from the concerned person to complete the task till which part it can be done, I have done so far.
 Hence I have taken infected flag as a input from the user and executed the project.